September 2018 inter-Korean summit: Inter-Korean Liaison Office

 The first meeting at the Inter-Korean Liaison Office occurred between delegates from both Koreas on 22 October 2018.
 The meeting concerned, among other things, forestry cooperation between both Koreas.
 Forest ecology cooperation was one of the commitments in the Pyongyang Declaration.
-A meeting later took place at the office between South Korean Vice Minister of Culture, Sports and Tourism Roh Tae-kang and North Korean Vice-Minister of Physical Culture and Sports Won Kil U on 2 November 2018, talks at the office resulted in agreements for a unified Korean team at the 2020 Olympics and to hold the 2032 Summer Olympics in both Koreas.
+A meeting later took place at the office between South Korean Vice Minister of Culture, Sports and Tourism Roh Tae-kang and North Korean Vice Minister of Physical Culture and Sports Won Kil U on 2 November 2018, talks at the office resulted in agreements for a unified Korean team at the 2020 Olympics and to hold the 2032 Summer Olympics in both Koreas.
 Another meeting was held on 2 November 2018 between South Korean Vice Unification Minister Chun Hae-sung and his North Korean counterpart, Jon Jong-su.
 Both men are co-heads of the office and each serve as liaison chief for their perspective country.
 Both Chun and Jon discussed cooperation in various joint-Korean projects.
 Following the meeting, it was reported that inter-Korean on-site railway inspections and a performance by a Pyongyang art troupe in Seoul were issues which remained unresolved.
 A North Korean art troupe previously performed in Seoul and another South Korean city shortly before the 2018 Winter Olympics.

 Health cooperation

-On 7 November 2018, health officials from North and South Korea held talks at the Inter-Korean Liaison Office to discuss health care cooperation Greater cooperation between both countries in the field of health care was another one of the commitments in Pyongyang Declaration.
+On 7 November 2018, health officials from North and South Korea held talks at the Inter-Korean Liaison Office to discuss health care cooperation.
+Greater cooperation between both countries in the field of health care was another one of the commitments in Pyongyang Declaration.
 On 11 December 2018, it was revealed that both Koreas agreed to jointly fight infectious diseases.
 By February 2019, South Korean doctor Kim Young-hoon, who previously made history by traveling to Pyongyang in 2000 to perform pacemaker surgery, was working in both Koreas to expand health care and medical facilities.
 He has been head of the Inter-Korea Foundation for Health and Medical Education since it was founded in August 2015.

-Joint Celebration of 4 October Declaration

-On 4 October 2018, Pyongyang allowed a South Korean delegation to participate in a joint celebration of the 11th anniversary of the 4 October Declaration.
-This event also commemorated the 100th anniversary of the March First Movement and was one of the commitments in the Pyongyang Declaration.

-Ratification of summit agreements

-On 23 October 2018, Moon ratified both the Pyongyang Declaration and the CMA just hours after they were approved by his cabinet.
-Following the approval, it was acknowledged that the South Korean Constitution allows the President to approve treaties without consent from the National Assembly so long as they do not "give huge financial burdens to the people."